vale1233/CoronaCroatia/README.md

 Name of the project is CoronaCroatia.
 It is programmed in Python code using PyCharm.
 Application is showing data about Covid-19 in Croatia.
 Application is taking JSON data from official Croatian Covid-19 website.

-After application is being started, tkinter window pop out:
+After application is being started, tkinter window opens:

 ![alt text](https://user-images.githubusercontent.com/68998449/149681538-ae8647fa-4b69-4f81-9cf2-a2200d02ee5d.png)